Joe Spinks: Coaching career

 In 2006, Spinks took over as interim head coach of the Amsterdam Astronauts and guided them to the league semifinals.
 In the following two years, he was an assistant coach on the Amsterdam team that won two more Eredivisie titles.
 Spinks returned with his family to the United States in 2009.
+Spinks is currently the boys head coach at Eastern Guilford High School in Greensboro, North Carolina.